Welcome to Proud to Care social care Covid-19 Homepage

 - Download flyer for contractors, volunteers and tradespeople

 Very few people are medically exempt from having the vaccine.
 Exemptions are available to those who have a severe allergy to all the available vaccines or their ingredients and to those who had a serious reaction to the first dose of a vaccine.
-Temporary exemptions are available for those who are pregnant, though the national advice is for pregnant people to get vaccinated to protect the mother and baby.
+Temporary exemptions are available for those who are pregnant, though the national advice is that pregnant women are more at risk from severe COVID-19 disease and they are strongly advised to get vaccinated.

-Care home staff are now advised to make applications for medical exemptions through the COVID pass system.
-It is recommended to do this from now and at the latest by 11 November 2021 to ensure there is sufficient processes time ahead of the 24 December 2021 deadline.
-To apply, care home staff need to request an application form by calling 119, fill in the paper form that will arrive in the post and then drop it off with their GP who will complete and submit it.
+To apply for medical exemption, call 119, fill in the paper form that will arrive in the post and then drop it off with their GP who will complete and submit it.
 There is no need to call GPs to discuss applications or to make an appointment.
 GPs will use the applicant’s medical records to complete the form.

 The outcome of applications will be sent to applicants by post within two to three weeks after completed forms are submitted.

-- Find out more about the NHS COVID pass
+- Find out more about COVID pass medical exemption